VISITORS'

 Olaf Poeter's lovely Hofner Verythin Vintage.

-THE VERYTHIN STANDARD (2002 to 2008)
+THE VERYTHIN STANDARD (2002 to 2008; 2018 to Present Day)

 A more affordable version of the Verythin was brought out in 2002.
 The "Standard" dispensed with the gold plating and used nickel-plated hardware, and was also fitted with a 22 fret rosewood fingerboard with simple double dot fret-markers.
 Single layer binding was applied throughout.
-However, the adoption of highly figured anigree (African maple) for the body top (instead of the Classic's rather conservative spruce) as well as the back & sides, together with stunning transparent amber and cherry finishes possibly made this the most attractive of the Verythin versions.
+However, the adoption of highly figured anigre (African maple) for the body top (instead of the Classic's rather conservative spruce) as well as the back & sides, together with stunning transparent amber and cherry finishes possibly made this the most attractive of the Verythin versions.
 In addition, a stop tailpiece was used instead of the Lyre-style; again moving further away from the 1960's look.

 The electrics on the Standard were initially two mini-humbuckers (Type 514), but around 2006, these were changed to Hofner's full-size humbuckers (Type 515) to provide an even more traditional US-semi look.
 The "Clean Contour" circuit provided on the Classic was not fitted to the Standard.

-The last version of the Verythin Standard was made in very limited quantities.
+The second version of the Verythin Standard was made in very limited quantities.
 The fingerboard had single dots with triple dots at the twelfth fret.
 The solid spruce block was replaced with a solid mahogany block.
 Hofner slightly increased the depth of the neck set much as they had on the Verythin Classic.
 The guitar was available in a natural finish (called by Hofner "Amber" because anigree often has a darker colour than the maple of the neck), and a transparent red (which was more tomato than cherry).
 A few were ordered with sunburst finish.

 - 2001 HOFNER VERYTHIN STANDARD PROTOTYPE